Israeli military urges full evacuation of Gaza City ahead of expanded military operation

 “We will never leave our land … health care workers won’t leave and we are calling for protection,” said Dr. Muneer al-Boursh, the general director of Gaza’s Health Ministry.

-Dr. Rami Mhanna, managing director of Shifa Hospital, said although the situation in Gaza City was tense, the facility still operates and receives patients.
+Dr. Rami Mhanna, managing director of Shifa Hospital, said although the situation in Gaza City was tense, the facility was still open.

-“So far, things are as usual,” he told The Associated Press after the evacuation warning.
+“So far, things are as usual,” he told the AP after the evacuation warning.
 “But the atmosphere is tense and there is great psychological pressure on the staff and patients.”

 He said he didn’t notice displacement in and around the hospital.